-However, most head units, especially factory-installed stereos, will be much weaker than an external amp.
-If you are happy with the power and sound of your new speakers with your existing stereo and without an amplifier, then adding one would not be necessary.
-This can be especially true for those that do not enjoy loud music or audio levels.
-You can also add a high-pass crossover if distortion is an issue and that alone can work well for your needs.
+Factory-installed stereos will be much weaker without an external amp.
+If you are happy with the power and sound of your new speaker hooked up to your existing stereo, adding an amp may not be necessary.
+This can be especially true for those that do not enjoy loud music.
+If your car has the proper power, but experiencing distortion – a crossover can work to ensure the right frequency is going to the correct speaker.

-What many customers find, though, is that once the new speakers are installed and they crank up their favorite tunes, they still desire a bigger sound with less distortion.
-If this is the case, then an amplifier is the component that should be installed to take those new speakers to the next level.
+What many customers find, is once new speakers are installed and they crank up their favorite tunes they may want more power.
+If this is the case, then an amplifier will take those new speakers to the next level.

-- As mentioned, a solid external amplifier will provide higher volume, more power, and less distortion.
+- A solid external amplifier will provide higher volume, more power, and less distortion.
 These external amps provide cleaner audio signals versus your head unit and factory equipment.

 - Amplifiers bring out the most detail and clarity from your audio, even if you are not listening to it loudly.
 Want to hear the cymbals better?
 The fine details from the piano or other instruments?
 Speakers that do not have an external amplifier will have trouble handling that clearly.